 IV.
 Search file establishment and upkeep

-The information for our search engine is coming from our Line of Business application which manages electronically all Canadian patent documents (paperless office).
+The information for our search engine is coming from our Line of Business (Mainframe based application to handle national cases) application which enables CIPO to manages electronically all Canadian patent documents (paperless office).

 Documentation from other offices maintained and/or considered part of the available search file